A safe walking and cycling network

 For businesses and shopkeepers we genuinely believe this will boost business, and that’s what the evidence shows happens when streets are made more attractive for people to visit.

-We want 20mph to be the default speed limit across RBKC.
+We campaigned for 20mph to be the default speed limit across RBKC – and we did it!

 This is a key change that has a huge impact on road safety, as the potential harm from a collision rises exponentially from 20mph upwards, as does the required stopping distance.